How to Get a Patent in India for Software, Mobile Applications and Computer Related Inventions – IoT (Internet of Things) Patent Landscape

 The first step to obtain copyright protection for a software / computer program is to determine if the subject matter of said software / computer program is eligible for copyright protection.
 An experienced copyright attorney or intellectual property law firm can assist in determining whether one or more aspects of the computer program / software are protectable by a copyright.
 As per copyright laws across multiple jurisdictions, a copyright protects “original works of authorship” that are in a tangible form or expression.

-Manual of Patent Office Practice and Procedure of Software Patents in India
+Manual Of Patent Office Practice And Procedure Of Software Patents In India

 The Indian patent office has published a manual of patent office practice and procedure, which explains the functioning of the patent office by describing multiple steps of the patent registration process in India, including, patent application filing, patent prosecution, patent examination, issuance of patent examination report, patent hearings, patent grant, issuance of patent certificate, pre-grant patent opposition, post-grant patent opposition, and renewal of granted patents in India.

-Software Patent in India – Indian Patent Office Manual
+Software Patent In India – Indian Patent Office Manual

 After going through the patent office manual, it can be concluded that although Indian patent laws excludes business methods, mathematical formulae and computer programs per se from patent protection, software patents can be granted in India for innovations that are able to stand the test of patentability.

-Writing a Provisional Software Patent Specification to be filed before USPTO
+Writing A Provisional Software Patent Specification To Be Filed Before USPTO

 Writing Software Patent Application

-Tips For Writing Non-Provisional Software Patent Application
+Steps For Writing Non-Provisional Software Patent Application

-How to Patent an Idea Internationally: Decide whether you need an International Patent for Invention
+How To Patent An Idea Internationally: Decide Whether You Need An International Patent For Invention

 How to patent guide for startups: Individual inventors and startups who think and dream big often come up with patentable ideas for which they wish to file international patents.
 The inventive concept has to be protected legally before any other party can copy it.
 Before beginning the process and steps to file an international patent one should ask the question when is the right time to file or apply for international patent.
 As a business owner if you are thinking about expanding your business in one or more foreign countries, getting an international patent under Patent Cooperation Treaty (PCT) system is a good option.